-Fuses for the protection of both the AC and DC supplies are located on the rear panel.

-Certain fuses are contained within the chassis of MACRO equipment rather than on accessible front/rear panels:
+Fuses for the protection of both the AC and DC supplies are located on the rear panel and identified.
+The AC supply input fuse is part of the IEC inlet and is accessed by firstly removing the cable plug from the unit and then, by using a small screwdriver to unclip the fuse carrierfrom the fixed part of the connector.
+As shipped from the factory, a spare fuse is supplied within this carrier.
+Certain other fuses are contained within the chassis of MACRO equipment rather than on accessible front/rear panels:

-- (A) F1A pre-amplifier DC fuse on the pre-amplifier stabiliser module - (B) F1A auxiliary DC fuse on the pre-amplifier stabiliser module - (C) Special fusible link on the power output module
+- (A) F1A Pre-amplifier module supply fuse on the pre-amplifier stabiliser module (mixers and mixer amplifiers only) - (B) F1A Auxiliary DC output fuse on the Power Management Board - (C) Special high current fuse on the power output module